Dyspraxia

 Dyspraxia support & therapies

-Here at The Key Clinic, we have two vital ‘Keys’ to make life much easier for people with dyspraxia These are our NeuroMature + BrightBeatz programmes.
+Here at The Key Clinic, we have two ‘keys’ designed to support those with dyspraxia: NeuroMature + BrightBeatz.

 Neurodevelopmental Movement - NeuroMature